userzoom/UserZoomSDK-docs/ios/sdk-ios-faq.md

 2. Go to your app directory
 3. Run the command `pod install`
 4. Open the application project via the new YourAppName.xcworkspace file (the white one, not the blue one that you usually use)

 For more detailed information about how to use cocoapods please take a look to their official docs (https://guides.cocoapods.org/using/using-cocoapods.html)

+## How fix CocoaPods could not find compatible versions for pod?

+If when you run the command `pod install`, you are getting this fail: CocoaPods could not find compatible versions for pod "DatadogSDKObjC

+Run the command `pod repo update` to fix it, and run the command `pod install` again.

+For more detailed information about how to use cocoapods please take a look to their official docs (https://guides.cocoapods.org/using/using-cocoapods.html)